AA Pension Scheme

 Your personal data

 We need to collect and use personal information about members and their survivors so we can run the Scheme efficiently.
 Our formal Privacy policy explains how we collect, use and protect your personal information, as well as your rights in relation to this information.
+This is on the Scheme website.

 If you have any questions about your personal information and how it is used, please contact the Trustee in the first instance.
 Trustee contact details can be found in the Scheme booklet or regular communications such as this.